Kyslik/FEIStyle/README.md

    $ brew install latexmk
    ```

-## Installation on Ubuntu/Fedora using eitl
+## Installation on Ubuntu / Fedora using eitl
 >**note**: biblatex-iso690 is included in 2016 build of texlive

 Do following steps only if you have texlive 2015 or less